hanishkvc/docs-notes_plus/enduser/apps/web/mirror/httrack.rst

 and most of the things which I have mentioned above, so they contain a clean offline representation to a great extent.

+  This doesnt seem to contain seperate set of documents wrt java and kotlin.
+Even thou the path seems to refer to the java relate doc paths, the examples in the pages seem to represent kotlin and or there is a bug in zeal wrt switching between the kotlin and java tab links in the embedded samples.